TABLE OF CONTENTS

 Do You Sell Content?

 The secret to monetizing content is to charge for your content.
 Nothing of value needs to be free, and if you prove that what you have is valuable, it will sell.
-This most often comes in the form of video or article content in which consumers pay to have access to.
+This most often comes in the form of video or article content to which consumers pay to have access.
 Used mainly for entertainment purposes, this model is just like Netflix or Hulu.
 One of the largest business types to utilize this structure is actually, the adult industry.
 But it is definitely not limited to just that industry, nearly any business type can profit from offering subscription content.

 There is a balance that you have to hit here, though.
 If you haven’t proven that what you offer is valuable, consumers will not care to pay for it.
 You have to make them care.
 You can begin the conversion to subscription by limiting access.
 Offer basic content for free but have more in depth or valuable content locked only for subscribers.
 Then if you decide to continue the switch and have a large enough basis of people, you can convert all of your content for subscribers.
 At that point, you may want to consider forming pricing tiers.
 That way you can attract new customers with lower pricing as well as reward your existing customer base with increased content platforms.

-Do you Sell Information?
+Do you Sell Knowledge?

 Are you an expert in your industry with the hope to share your knowledge?
 If so, you may be in luck.
 Because surprisingly, educational content is increasingly more valuable than content for entertainment purposes only.
 Or maybe that’s not so surprising.
 People love learning from industry experts in the hope that someday they can be an expert.
 These businesses profit from their curated content, whether that be articles or videos.
 A large share of business types utilize this structure such as financial professionals, yoga instructors, eLearning teachers, and so on.